29 people, including multiple former public officials, indicted in USDA corruption case

 LIST of 29 people indicted

-The scheme’s kingpin was Duane Crawson, 43, a Bonifay resident who worked as the executive director of the United States Department of Agriculture’s Farm Service Agency serving the counties of Holmes, Washington and Bay, Keefe said at a news conference in Panama City, .
+The scheme’s kingpin was Duane Crawson, 43, a Bonifay resident who worked as the executive director of the United States Department of Agriculture’s Farm Service Agency serving the counties of Holmes, Washington and Bay, Keefe said at a Panama City news conference.

-Crawson, it is alleged, concocted a kickback scheme through which he and the others indicted stole an estimated $373,483 in drought assistance dollars intended to help livestock farmers who’d suffered a loss of grazing land during a dry period in 2017.
+Crawson, it is alleged, concocted a kickback scheme through which he and those indicted with him stole an estimated $373,483 in drought assistance dollars intended to help livestock farmers who’d suffered a loss of grazing land during a dry period in 2017.

-Crawson and a select group of associates, including Holmes County Clerk of Court Kyle Hudson and former Holmes County Farm Bureau President Jeremiah Rolling, initiated the kickback scheme, than expanded it by recruiting others.
+Crawson and a select group of associates, including Holmes County Clerk of Court Kyle Hudson and former Holmes County Farm Bureau President Jeremiah Rolling, initiated the kickback scheme, than expanded it by recruiting others, officials said.

 As a Farm Service employee, Crawson was able to submit claims for funding through the Livestock Forage Disaster Program.
-He requested funds for livestock and farmland parcels that were not owned or leased by the conspirators, Assistant U.S. Attorney Jason Coody said.
+He requested funds for livestock and farmland parcels that were not owned or leased by the conspirators, Assistant U.S. Attorney Jason Coody told reporters.

 Crawson received cash kickbacks from his co-conspirators when their drought relief checks were deposited, according to Coody.

-All 29 indicted made their first appearance in Federal Court on Thursday afternoon.
-Each defendant faces a charge of conspiracy to commit wire fraud and theft of government funds.
+All 29 indicted made their first appearance in Federal Court Nov.
+14. Each defendant faces a charge of conspiracy to commit wire fraud and theft of government funds.
 The first charge carries a maximum sentence of 20 years in prison and a $250,000 fine.
-The second a maximum of 20 years in prison and a $250,000 fine.
+The second a maximum of 10 years in prison and a $250,000 fine.

 Crawson and three others caught up in the scheme, Davey Mancill, James Paul and Danyel Witt, have also been charged with aggravated identify theft, which carries a maximum of two years in prison.
 Crawson also faces charges of income tax evasion and obstruction of Internal Revenue Laws.